 ^^ Back to top

-Initial symptoms of PSP may include:
+The initial symptoms of PSP can include:

-- sudden loss of balance when walking that usually results in repeated falls, often backwards
+- sudden loss of balance when walking, that usually results in repeated falls, often backwards

 - muscle stiffness, particularly in the neck

-- changes in behaviour such as recklessness and poor judgement
+- changes in behaviour, such as recklessness and poor judgement

 - a dislike of bright lights (photophobia)